-The residence of each student enrolled in or applying for enrollment in any class or classes maintained by this District shall be determined in accordance with California Education Code and Title 5 which states that every person has, in law, a residence.
-Every person who is married or 18 years of age, or older, and under no legal disability to do so, may establish residence.
+The residence of each student enrolled in or applying for enrollment in any class or classes maintained by this District shall be determined in accordance with California Education Code, which states that every person has, in law, a residence.
 In determining the place of residence, the following rules are to be observed:

-- Every person who is married or 18 years of age, or older, and under no legal disability to do so, may establish residence. - Intent to make California the home, for other than a temporary purpose, may be manifest in many ways.
-No one factor is controlling - Every person who is married or eighteen years of age, or older, and under no legal disability to do so, may establish residence. - A person may have only one residence. - A residence is the place where one remains when not called elsewhere for labor or other special or temporary purpose and to which one returns in seasons of repose. - A residence cannot be lost until another is gained. - The residence can be changed only by the union of act and intent. - A man or a woman may establish his/or her residence.
-A women'sperson's residence shall not be derivative from that of her husband.his or her spouse. - The residence of the parent with whom an unmarried minor child maintains his/her place of abode is the residence of the unmarried minor child.
-When the minor lives with neither parent, the minor's residence is that of the parent with whom the last place of abode was maintained, provided the minor may establish his/her residence when both parents are deceased and a legal guardian has not been appointed. - The residence of an unmarried minor who has a parent living cannot be changed by the minor's own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control, unless the student qualifies under the Self-Support or the Two-Year Care and Control exceptions. - The residence of an unmarried minor who has a parent living cannot be changed by the minor's own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control. - An alien, including an unmarried minor alien, may establish his or her residence unless precluded by the Immigration and Nationality Act from establishing residence in the United States. - Physical presence within California solely for educational purposes does not allow a student to establish residence, regardless of the length of time present in the state.
+- Every person who is married or 18 years of age, or older, and under no legal disability to do so, may establish residence. - •A person may have only one residence. - A residence is the place where one remains when not called elsewhere for labor or other special or temporary purpose and to which one returns in seasons of repose. - A residence cannot be lost until another is gained. - The residence can be changed only by the union of act and intent. - A man or a woman may establish his/her residence.
+A women's residence shall not be derivative from that of her_the woman's husband. - The residence of the parent with whom an unmarried minor child maintains his/her/their place of abode is the residence of the unmarried minor child.
+When the minor lives with neither parent, the minor's residence is that of the parent with whom the last place of abode was maintained, provided the minor may establish his/her residence when both parents are deceased and a legal guardian has not been appointed. - The residence of an unmarried minor who has a parent living cannot be changed by the minor's own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control, unless the student qualifies under the Self-Support or the Two-Year Care and Control exceptions. - The residence of an unmarried minor who has a parent living cannot be changed by the minor's own act, by the appointment of a legal guardian, or by relinquishment of a parent's right of control.